syarul/closet/README.md

 [![Coverage Status](https://coveralls.io/repos/github/syarul/closet-type/badge.svg?branch=main)](https://coveralls.io/github/syarul/closet-type?branch=main)
 <!--[![Build status](https://ci.appveyor.com/api/projects/status/weij73ekw2rak2j0/branch/main?svg=true)](https://ci.appveyor.com/project/syarul/closet-type/branch/main)-->

-A compilation types checking in JavaScript
+Ensure type safety in your JavaScript code with compilation-based type checking solution.

 ## Introduction

-This is type checking implementation similar to `Joi` or `prop-types`.
-The focus of this module is to do type check on `compilation` to ensure you caught errors before moving into production, once you have it ready then you can use the compiler.
-Some advantages are;-
+This module provides an implementation of type checking similar to `Joi` or `prop-types`.
+Its main purpose is to check types during the compilation phase, thereby allowing you to catch errors before moving to production.
+Once you have prepared your code, you can use the compiler.
+Some of the advantages of using this module are:

-- Use object to define rule/interface or simply plain string
+- You can use objects or plain strings to define rules or interfaces
-- You can use classes or extend them and validate them
+- You can use classes, or extend them and validate them
-- Compile it into the clean version of codes, js to js
+- The module compiles clean versions of your code from JS to JS
-- Support most types defined in the lodash Lang methods as long it takes single argument
+- The module supports most types defined in the Lodash Lang methods, as long as they take a single argument

 ## Usage

-Normally you need to hard code types checking, polluting your codes with extra lines
+By default, performing type checking often requires hardcoding type validation, which can clutter your code with unnecessary and redundant lines.

 ```js
 const add = (a, b) => {